Dear Concern,

 Dear Sindhu,

-I would tie with the Anonymous member.
-If the employee has resigned and is taking up his/her exit process according to your corporate policy then you need to issue an experience certificate to him/her.
-Experience/Relieving letter has nothing to do with the career length of an employee in an organization, though It may dynamically relate to the exit process.
+I would side with the anonymous member.
+If the employee has resigned and is undergoing the exit process according to your corporate policy, then you need to issue an experience certificate to him/her.
+The experience/relieving letter has nothing to do with the career length of an employee in an organization, though it may dynamically relate to the exit process.

 From India, Bangalore